rahul13ramesh/kubeMonitor/README.md

 		bash startSlave.sh

+* In order to start the GUI frontend(from Master) run :

+		cd website
+		bash startServer.sh

 * The basic setup involves an API endpoint in each worker, which returns details about the pods running in the respective node.
 * The data is aggregate at the master an exposed to the users via a GUI.